Planning A House renovation? Stop! Follow This On Tip Now

 1. Tell your insurer everything.
 You need to let your insurer know exactly what works are happening well before your builder starts.
 The provider may even need to send a loss adjustor to work out what cover levels are needed during the work.

 2. Try to be clear and honest.
-Be up front with your insurer so that they cover everything that’s going to happen.
+Be up front with your insurer about what you plan for your house renovation that they cover everything that’s going to happen.
 Ask them directly if you need to increase your cover.
 Get it in writing if they say you don’t.

 3. Accidental damage.
 Consider adding accidental damage cover if it’s not already included as part of your policy.
 The likelihood of accidents occurring obviously increases dramatically during the building work on a house renovation project.
 Check your builder has adequate insurance cover too.